HCA-Healthcare/brod_oauth/README.md

 ## Setup

-Add `brod_oauth` to your deps in rebar3.config or mix.exs :
+Add `brod_oauth` to your deps in rebar.config or mix.exs :

 ### rebar.config